Bowhead Whales: Fascinating and Vocal Mammals of the Arctic

 It might seem that the bowhead whale's method of catching tiny organisms must be a very inefficient way of feeding.
 It's obviously effective, though.
 Baleen whales reach huge sizes.
 The blue whale is a member of the baleen whale group and feeds on plankton.
 It's not only the largest whale in existence but is also the largest animal on Earth.

 Plankton is a collection of tiny or microscopic organisms that either drift in the ocean without swimming or swim so weakly that they are unable to resist water currents.
 Bacteria, diatoms, microscopic algae, very small jellyfish, eggs, larvae, and tiny crustaceans are all part of the plankton.

 The most important component of the plankton for bowhead whales is the crustaceans.
-These animals include euphausiids, which resemble small shrimp.
-Krill are members of the order Euphausiacea and are very common in plankton.
+These animals include euphausiids, which resemble small shrimp and are members of the order Euphausiacea.
+Krill are euphausiids and are very common in plankton.
 They are generally less than an inch in length, although some giant species are a few inches long.
 Copepods are also important crustaceans in the whale's diet.
 They are classified in several different orders.

 Bowhead whales are usually solitary animals.
 They are occasionally seen in small groups of two to three animals.
 Rarely, they are seen in larger groups.
 The large gatherings tend to develop during the annual migration in the spring.
 This is also the time when whale songs have been recorded.